 Employees who work a part-time schedule shall receive the holiday hours in ratio to the number of hours they normally work per week.
 For example, employee X works twenty (20) hours per week and would therefore receive four (4) hours of compensation for the holiday.
 Payment for a holiday shall be made at the employee's regular rate of compensation.
-If a holiday occurs within an employee's vacation period, he/she will not be charged vacation leave for the holiday.
-If an employee is scheduled to work on a holiday, he/she shall be compensated at one and one-half (1.5) times his/her regular rate of pay for all hours worked on the holiday in addition to his/her regular rate of compensation.
+If a holiday occurs within an employee's vacation period, they will not be charged vacation leave for the holiday.
+If an employee is scheduled to work on a holiday, they shall be compensated at one and one-half (1.5) times their regular rate of pay for all hours worked on the holiday in addition to their regular rate of compensation.
 In no case shall this compensation be less than an amount equal to four (4) hours work at the above rate.
-Each time an employee is called back to work on the holiday, he/she shall be paid for no less than two (2) hours at the above rate.
+Each time an employee is called back to work on the holiday, they shall be paid for no less than two (2) hours at the above rate.

-If an employee who is scheduled to work Thanksgiving Day and/or Christmas Day, the employee shall be compensated at two (2) times his/her regular rate of pay for all hours worked on the holiday in addition to his/her regular rate of compensation.
+If an employee who is scheduled to work Thanksgiving Day and/or Christmas Day, the employee shall be compensated at two (2) times their regular rate of pay for all hours worked on the holiday in addition to their regular rate of compensation.
 In no case shall this compensation be less than an amount equal to four (4) hours work at the above rate.
-Each time an employee is called back to work on the holiday, he/she shall be paid for no less than two (2) hours at the above rate.
+Each time an employee is called back to work on the holiday, they shall be paid for no less than two (2) hours at the above rate.